-After creating websites for 24 years, I’ve also found ways to help my clients cut through all the noise, figure out what’s really needed, and get things moving forward one step at a time.
+After creating websites for over 24 years, I’ve also found ways to help my clients cut through all the noise, figure out what’s really needed, and get things moving forward one step at a time.

 - I’m highly skilled at making complicated processes easier to follow in a step-by-step fashion.

-What all this means to you is that with some initial planning and consistent effort on your part, along with my input and assistance, you’ll finally have the clear steps you’ve been wanting, so you can go from spinning your wheels to getting the traction you need to get your website put together and ready to support your business.
+What all this means to you is that with some initial planning and consistent effort on your part, along with my input and assistance, you’ll finally have the clear steps you’ve been wanting, so you can go from spinning your wheels to getting the traction you need to get your website put together and ready to support your new business.